northstowekarate/northstowekarate.github.io/how-to-book/index.md

 ---
 # How to Book Your First Class

-To book your first class, please contact us by email.
+To book your first class, please [contact us](/contact/) email.
 When you get in touch, it’s helpful if you can include:

 * You/your childs name(s)
 * Your age(s) - we welcome children aged 8+, teens, and adults of all fitness levels.